Ecommerce Growth

 Want more?
 Check out 18 Push Notification Templates for eCommerce (& great Examples)

-Place relative prompts at key touchpoints
+Place “nudges” at key touchpoints

 For example, Patagonia has placed this CSR nudge to pop up when users are browsing through their product pages.
-It’s likely that they saw users engage with CSR features more when looking for new apparel for themselves, and conjoined the two.

 3. Product Affinities

-Why is this important?
+Why is it important?

 • Offers a data-backed approach to upsell, cross-sell, and down-sell nudges